demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 Mimecast unified email management offers cloud email services for email security, continuity and archiving emails.
 Please read detailed instructions in order to understand how to set the integration's parameters.

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-mimecast-v2).

 ## Configure Mimecast v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.